 (ii) be observed by the division representative administering at least one CDL skills test in the proper manner;

-(g) not be permitted to engage the service of an employee of the division as an examiner, agent, or employee.
+(f) not be permitted to engage the service of an employee of the division as an examiner, agent, or employee; and

-(5) Certification shall be valid for a period of twelve months.
+(5) Certification shall be valid for a period of 12 months.
 No later than one month prior to expiration of certification, the Third-party Tester shall submit a renewal application to the division.

 (1) An application for an original or renewal Third-party Examiner certification shall be made on a form furnished by the division, and shall include the following:

 (b) address of Third-party Tester;